profitviews/kotlinalgotrading/README.md

 You need to generate **2** [API key pairs](https://www.bitmex.com/app/apiKeys), one with Key Permissions blank (-) which means **Read Only**, for ProfitView and one with Key Permissions "Order" for your algo so that it can trade.
 Copy both these to a safe place (you won't be able to see the API Secret again unless you make a copy).
 Make sure you distinguish which is which.

+See [Crypto Trading From Scratch](https://profitview.net/blog/crypto-trading-from-scratch) for some more information and detail.

 ### ProfitView

 You need a [ProfitView](https://profitview.net/) account (the free tier is adequate) - [Sign-up](https://profitview.net/register) and go to your email to confirm.
 It will prompt you to enter your BitMEX API key/secret pair.
 Make sure you enter the **Read Only** key here.